[Adopted in Convention April 28th, 2019]

 Section 2: Every organization so chartered shall ratify the Statement of Principles of the national Libertarian Party.
-They shall also submit contact information for their officers, who shall include at least a chair and a treasurer, with both being separate people; they shall maintain at least 5 members, publish their bylaws to those members and the State Board of Directors, and file their initial fair campaign practices act filings as necessary.
+They shall also submit contact information for their officers/directors, who shall include at least a Chair and a Treasurer, being separate people.
+They shall maintain at least five (5) Members, publish their bylaws to those Members and the Board, and file their initial Fair Campaign Practices Act filings as necessary.

-Section 1: The Bylaws may be amended by a majority vote of the Delegates to the Convention, provided the amendment is included in the annual report or a minority report of the Constitution And Bylaws Committee, or written notice including the formal language of the amendment and signed by two Members is provided at least two Board meetings prior to the Convention to the Board, which notice shall be posted to the Party’s website within two business days of receipt.
+Section 1: During odd-numbered years, the Bylaws may be amended by a majority vote of the Delegates to the Convention, provided the amendment is included in the annual report or a minority report of the Constitution and Bylaws Committee, or written notice including the formal language of the amendment and signed by two (2) Members is provided to the Board at least thirty (30) days prior to the Convention.
+Such notice shall be posted to the Party’s website within two (2) business days of receipt.

-Section 1: The Party may adopt or amend, by a two-thirds vote of the Delegates to the Convention, a Platform stating its position on all political issues affecting the state or any constituent entity thereof, provided the amendment is included in the annual report or a minority report of the Platform Committee, or written notice including the formal language of the amendment and signed by two Members is provided at least two Board meetings prior to the Convention to the Board, which notice shall be posted to the Party’s website within two business days of receipt.
-Any platform plank, or the entire Platform, may be repealed by a simple majority of the Delegates to the Convention.
+Section 1: During odd-numbered years, the Party may adopt or amend, by a two-thirds (2/3) vote of the Delegates to the Convention, a Platform stating its position on all political issues affecting the state or any constituent entity thereof, provided the amendment is included in the annual report or a minority report of the Platform Committee, or written notice including the formal language of the amendment and signed by two (2) Members is provided to the Board at least thirty (30) days prior to the Convention.
+Such notice shall be posted to the Party’s website within two (2) business days of receipt.
+Any Platform plank or the entire Platform may be repealed by a simple majority of the Delegates to the Convention.

-Section 1: The Constitution may be amended at any Party Convention by a two-thirds vote of the Delegates to the Convention, provided the amendment is included in the annual report or a minority report of the Constitution and Bylaws Committee, or written notice including the formal language of the amendment and signed by two Members is provided at least two Board meetings prior to the Convention to the Board, which notice shall be posted to the Party’s website within two business days of receipt.
-No amendment shall take effect until the adjournment of the Business Session.
+Section 1: During odd-numbered years, this Constitution may be amended at any Party Convention by a two-thirds (2/3) vote of the Delegates to the Convention, provided the amendment is included in the annual report or a minority report of the Constitution and Bylaws Committee, or written notice including the formal language of the amendment and signed by two (2) Members is provided to the Board at least thirty (30) days prior to the Convention.
+Such notice shall be posted to the Party’s website within two (2) business days of receipt.
+No amendment shall take effect until the adjournment sine die of the Business Session of the Convention.

-Section 2: Any clause which requires a vote greater than the proportion in section 1 shall not be amended except by a vote of the greater proportion, and this section shall not be amended except by a vote of the greatest proportion specified anywhere within this Constitution.
+Section 2: Any Article, Section, or Clause of this Constitution which requires a vote greater than the proportion in Section 1 of this Article shall not be amended except by a vote of the greater proportion, and this Section shall not be amended except by a vote of the greatest proportion specified anywhere within this Constitution.